Avanade/DevOpsHOL/lab-4-feature-toggle.md

         ```
     </details>

-    - <details><summary>Modify "Controllers/HomeController" to bind the new viewmodel to the Contact page</summary>
+    - <details><summary>Modify "Controllers/HomeController" to bind the new viewmodel to the Contact page.
+The Contact method already exists, so replace it entirely.</summary>

         ```csharp
         ...